epoch1970/a-bridge-too-far/README.md

        - The DHCP server needs to be configured to identify the relay's circuit-id and adapt its response to clients requests coming via the relay

 ## Project files
 The bridged endpoint on the ethernet LAN side is called a "hub", the wireless endpoint bridging its ethernet interface for remote clients is called a "spoke".
+In this repository:

- - Dhcpcd config files: hub profile, spoke profile
+ - Dhcpcd config files:
+   - hub profile, spoke profile
- - Dhcpcd run hooks: management for various virtual network devices, dhcp relay lifecycle, iptables configuration
+   - dhcpcd run hooks: management for various virtual network devices, dhcp relay lifecycle, iptables configuration

- ## Install pages
+ - Install pages:
    - For the "hub" node
-  - For a first "spoke" node
+   - For a first "spoke" node (more would be identical)